tushar-tb2/tushar-tb2/README.md

-- 👋 Hi, I’m @tushar-tb2
+- 👋 Hi, I’m Tushar Bhatt.
-- 👀 I’m interested in front-end, back-end and fullstack development.
-I also like to do data mining, analysis and interpretation.
+- 👀 I’m interested in Space Physics, Material Science,Instrumentation and  AI and Robotics.
-- 🌱 I’m currently learning HTML,CSS, JS
+- 🌱 I’m currently exploring with differnt projects include Spacecraft Data Ananlysis, Radio Observations, AI and Robotics.
 - 💞️ I’m looking to collaborate on the same development programs.
 - 📫 How to reach me contact me @ btushar639@gmail.com